Physical activity needs and implications

 Aligning equipment and exercises to health benefits and total body fitness

-While an indoor gym offers a wealth of choices to promote physical fitness, an outdoor space typically has between 6-20 pieces of equipment, so ensuring those pieces offer a well-rounded workout is critical to the space being relevant and a valid fitness solution.
-Multiple studies have shown a variety of increased benefits of outdoor exercise and new innovations are engaging adults of all abilities through creative Outdoor Adult Fitness Park initiatives across the U.S. In order to reap maximum health benefits, a fitness routine must contain a variety of elements, each offering specific results for overall health.
-While gymnasiums offer dozens of equipment choices, an outdoor fitness park contains, on average, between 8-15 pieces of equipment, so making the right choices is critical to providing a meaningful, total body workout.
-By including equipment that offers a variety of aerobic, muscle/strength, core, and balance elements, an Outdoor Adult Fitness park can provide a well-rounded fitness routine that promotes health improvement and wellness.
-Research also identified other important aspects to promote usage and adherence.
+While an indoor gym offers a wealth of choices to promote physical fitness, an outdoor space typically has between 6-20 pieces of equipment, so ensuring those pieces offer a well-rounded workout is critical to critical to providing a meaningful, total body workout.
+By including equipment that offers a variety of aerobic, muscle/strength, core, balance, and flexibility elements, an Outdoor Adult Fitness park can provide a well-rounded fitness routine that promotes health improvement and wellness.

-Because of this holistic approach, communities working with us to create outdoor adult fitness spaces designed by utilizing this research are eligible for the National Demonstration Site Award program.
+Because of this holistic approach, communities working with us to create outdoor adult fitness spaces designed by utilizing this research are eligible for the National Demonstration Site Award (see below) program.